shibumi/mnemonic/README.md

 ## todo

-* provide more word lists
 * provide a `-m`, `--max` parameter for setting a character limit.
 Useful for websites with password character limit.
 * tests, tests.. tests
 * build release binaries magically via github actions
 * option for generating random numbers as padding/delimiter
 * option for replacing characters to numbers for leetspeak for example: `hello-dear` to `h3ll0-d34r`
+* make a library out of it